-Students who have completed all program requirements are eligible to participate in the graduation ceremony.
+Students who have completed all program requirements and submitted a completed Full Completer Checklist are eligible to participate in the graduation ceremony.
 The ceremony is held twice a year and family and friends are invited.
 The graduation/completion requirements are outlined in each program.
 Information will be provided to eligible students nearing completion.
 There is a fee of \$40.00 for all programs to participate in graduation ceremonies.
 This fee is non-refundable.